threefoldfoundation/threefold_data/content/blog/weekly_vol_12/weekly_vol_12.md

 ## Major ThreeFold News:

 * Members of the ThreeFold team attended the **[World Blockchain Summit](https://mobile.twitter.com/threefold_io/status/1507009092165853185)** in Dubai.
 Over two days we exchanged with countless people and their reactions were unanimous – ThreeFold is undeniably one of the most exciting projects in the blockchain space.
-We’re grateful for this opportunity and are excited to welcome some amazing people to the ThreeFold movement!
+And we’re thrilled to take part in many more events this year to drive the ThreeFold movement on the grounds!

 <br/>